bencravens/fractals/README.md

 # fractals
 C code to generate gifs of the classic Mandelbrot set zoom.

+TODO:
+- [ ] Anti-aliasing at higher zooms

 To run C script just use make
 ```Bash
 make